newrelic/go-agent/GUIDE.md

 }
 ```

-We recommend using the `Request` and `Response` fields of `ExternalFields` since
+We recommend using the `Request` and `Response` fields since they provide more
+information about the external call.
+The `StartExternalSegment` helper is
+useful when the request is available.
+This function may be modified in the
-they will be used in the future to trace activity between your New Relic
+future to add headers that will trace activity between applications that are
-applications using headers.  `Request` is populated automatically by the
-`StartExternalSegment` helper.
+instrumented by New Relic.

 ```go
 func external(txn newrelic.Transaction, req *http.Request) (*http.Response, error) {